A Singleton Bound for Lattice Schemes: Conclusion

-In this paper, we introduced the notion of lattice schemes which serve as analogues of codes.
-We derived a general notion of Singleton bound for which the classical Singleton bound for binary codes and the Singleton-like bound for constant dimension subspace codes were special cases.
+We introduced the notion of lattice schemes which serve as analogues of codes.
+We showed that binary codes and projective codes are special cases of lattice schemes.
+We derived a general notion of Singleton bound for lattices from which the classical Singleton bound for binary codes was derived as a corollary.
+We have proved that in any non-distributive modular lattices, a distance drop of two can be achieved by choosing an appropriate puncturing element.
 We proved that puncturing a dimension gives a tight bound for distributive lattices but not for projective lattices.
-However, it was seen that puncturing and projecting a dimension gives a tighter bound, for projective lattices.
-This leads us to conjecture that it is not possible to achieve the KKS bound.
+The upper bound for non-constant dimension projective codes is also obtained.
+It is demonstrated that this bound is tighter when the minimum distance is much smaller than the dimension of the ambient space of the code.

-The upper bound derived in the paper seems to be tighter when the minimum distance is much smaller than the code dimension.
-A next step would be to tighten the bounds for large minimum distances.
-It would be interesting to investigate whether there exists lattice schemes that achieve the LSB with equality.
-In particular, it would be very interesting to know if there exists a Reed Solomon-like scheme which specializes to the different counterparts in binary and subspace codes.
-Also, whether quantum codes are lattice schemes can be investigated.
+It is not known whether there are lattice schemes that achieve the LSB for any lattice.
+It is not clear whether the Singleton bounds for rank metric codes, non-binary codes and quantum codes can be included in this framework.
+It would be useful to investigate interesting lattice schemes other than projective codes and binary codes.
+In \cite{EtzSilb2009}, Ferrers diagrams are used to construct projective codes and a bound similar to Singleton bound for rank-metric codes is also derived.
+Ferrers diagrams form a non-geometric distributive lattice.
+Therefore generalization of the LSB for non-geometric lattices is also an interesting direction for further research.
+It would be interesting if the bound presented in \cite{EtzSilb2009} can be presented from the point of view of lattices.